gstoltman/gstoltman/README.md

 ### Summary

 I am a Seattle based Data Professional interested in Data Engineering roles.
-I have experience at Microsoft in designing end-to-end solutions with ETL/ELT pipelines, developing the architecture for databases, implementing algorithms/scripts for automation, and data analytics.
+I have experience at Microsoft and Amazon in designing end-to-end solutions with ETL/ELT pipelines, developing the architecture for databases, implementing algorithms/scripts for automation, and data analytics.

 <!--
 **gstoltman/gstoltman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.